shabazmotan/Mars-Webscrape/README.md

 # Mars-Webscrape
 Utilized web-scraping and data analysis to scrape and preview text from Mars news articles and analyze Mars weather data.
 Created a Beautiful Soup object to scrape titles and preview texts from Mars news articles.
-Scraped and analzyed Mars weather data, which exists in a HTML table.
-Assembled the scraped data into a Pandas DataFrame and analyzed dataset to answer questions.
+Scraped and analyzed Mars weather data, which exists in a HTML table.
+Assembled the scraped data into a Pandas DataFrame and examined dataset to answer questions.

 ![image](https://user-images.githubusercontent.com/119978382/225780749-dd189ba1-c7e8-4172-a9c1-8481f2fc89dc.png)